 There is a possibility of increased customer credit risk due to the ongoing global recessionary trends.
-As at September 30, 2016, the Company's accounts receivable are made up of approximately 37% (2015 - 38%) government trade receivables and the balance of the outstanding accounts receivable are spread over a large number of customers.
+As at September 30, 2017, the Company's accounts receivable are made up of approximately 70% (2016 - 37%) government trade receivables and the balance of the outstanding accounts receivable are spread over several other customers.